Maintaining work-life balance in a crisis

 “A lot of people think work-life balance means working only a fixed number of hours a week, or clocking out at a certain time of day and leaving work behind,” says Samra.
 “That’s not realistic for most entrepreneurs.
 The boundaries are naturally blurry.”

 She advocates instead for work-life ‘harmony,’ which is focusing on getting all the pieces to ‘play’ well together.
-That will look different for each person and evolve over time as work and personal circumstances shift, the way they have during the coronavirus pandemic.
+That will look different for each person and evolve over time as work and personal circumstances shift.

 Why harmony matters